-Stefan Pryor Commissioner of Education
+Dianna R. Wentzell Commissioner of Education

-The State of Connecticut Department of Education is committed to a policy of equal opportunity/affirmative action for all qualified persons.
-The Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to, intellectual disability, past or present history of mental disorder, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscrimination laws.
-The Department of Education does not unlawfully discriminate in employment and licensing against qualified persons with a prior criminal conviction.
+The Connecticut State Department of Education is committed to a policy of equal opportunity/affirmative action for all qualified persons.
+The Connecticut State Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to, intellectual disability, past or present history of mental disorder, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut State and/or federal nondiscrimination laws.
+The Connecticut State Department of Education does not unlawfully discriminate in employment and licensing against qualified persons with a prior criminal conviction.

-Inquiries regarding the Department of Education's nondiscrimination policies should be directed to: Levy Gillespie, Equal Employment Opportunity Director/American with Disabilities Act Coordinator, State of Connecticut Department of Education, 25 Industrial Park Road, Middletown, CT 06457, 860-807-2101, Levy.Gillespie@ct.gov.
+Inquiries regarding the Connecticut State Department of Education's nondiscrimination policies should be directed to:

+Levy Gillespie, Equal Employment Opportunity Director Connecticut State Department of Education 25 Industrial Park Road Middletown, CT 06457 860-807-2071 Levy.Gillespie@ct.gov